Darth-koder007/bluff-card-game/README.md

 - **Shared Code**: A dedicated shared package ensures that the frontend and backend are always in sync regarding data structures and game logic.
 - **Real-time Communication**: WebSockets (with Socket.IO) are used for real-time communication between the clients and the server.

+## Game Rules

+- **Declared Rank**: A player must declare a rank in sequence from the previous one (A, 2, ..., K, then back to A).
+When the pile is cleared, the declared rank resets to 'A'.

 ## Getting Started

 ### Prerequisites